IS THE U.S. CONSTITUTION A CHRISTIAN DOCUMENT? A Survey on the Public Perception of the U.S. Constitution.

 Mission to Israel Ministries wants to know what you think.
-Complete and submit the following survey, and we will be pleased to send you free copies of the first two messages in the audio series Bible Law vs. Constitutionalism.
+Complete and submit the following survey, and we will be pleased to send you a free copy of the book Bible Law vs. the U.S. Constitution: The Christian Perspective (A Primer).
 Be sure to click the related links.
+Please respond to all questions to prevent results from being skewed.

 Read related quotations from the Constitution and the Bible.